salma-ysr/optimed/README.md

 Current snapshot behavior:

-- snapshot time is selected from encounter timestamps, never from the real-world current clock
+- review time is selected from encounter-local timestamps, never from the real-world current clock
 - active medication logic is explicit and reusable
-- interval-based rows such as `home_medrecon` and `hospital_order` are considered active when their interval overlaps the selected snapshot
+- interval-based rows such as `hospital_order` are considered active when their interval overlaps the selected review timestamp
+- `home_medrecon` is historical by default and is only treated as current when the encounter provides continuation evidence
 - point events such as `ed_pyxis` and `hospital_admin` are treated as active only at their exact event timestamp unless richer duration data is added later
 - the final snapshot deduplicates to one row per `encounter_id` and `medication_normalized`
 - when several active rows map to the same normalized medication, the snapshot keeps the most durable representative row and aggregates provenance flags across all active candidates
+- the API dossier keeps current medications and previous medication history as separate collections

 The helper logic for interval overlap, snapshot-time selection, activity checks, and snapshot filtering is intentionally pure and unit-testable.